 - Collaborating with community clinicians to provide medical support at local marathons

-- Serving the homeless in Seattle’s U-District with University District Street Medicine
+- Serving the homeless in Seattle’s University District with University District Street Medicine

 Global Rehabilitation Organization at Washington (GROW)

-Students can also take part in service learning through the student organization Global Rehabilitation Organization at Washington, more commonly known as GROW.
+Students can also provide service through the student organization Global Rehabilitation Organization at Washington, more commonly known as GROW.
 GROW developed from a shared interest in global health and community outreach among students in the Department of Rehabilitation Medicine.
 The goal of the group is to inspire rehabilitation professionals to become more engaged in their communities and play a part in building a better world.

-GROW provides resources and opportunities for students to participate in a variety of local and international service learning projects under the supervision of UW faculty and licensed therapists from the community.
+GROW provides resources and opportunities for students to participate in a variety of local and international service projects under the supervision of UW faculty and licensed therapists from the community.
 Internatiuonal volunteer programs are available in Peru, Zimbabwe and Guatemala.
-Locally, GROW members volunteer with activities and groups such as the Falls Prevention Program, the Latina Health Fair and University District Street Medicine (UDSM).
+Locally, GROW members volunteer with activities and groups such as the Falls Prevention Program, the Latina Health Fair and University District Street Medicine.